-This can be an issue as doctors do have a tendency to write prescriptions for expensive brand-named drugs rather than cheaper generic equivalents.
+This can be an issue as doctors do have a tendency to write prescriptions for expensive brand-name drugs rather than cheaper generic equivalents.

 Drugs are expensive in Paraguay.
 Even the most basic of items may well cost more in real terms than elsewhere.

 Like everywhere else Paraguay also has its list of what can and cannot be simply purchased over the pharmacy counter.
 The quickest way to discover where or not something requires a doctor’s prescription is to ask in a pharmacy.
 They will know exactly what they are permitted to issue in that manner.

 You can find good quality healthcare in Paraguay, but at a cost.

 The public system is as accessible to an expat as everyone else, but in reality, private healthcare will be the best option in the great majority of cases.